microsoft/sample-app-aoai-chatGPT/README.md

 ## Prerequisites
 - An existing Azure OpenAI resource and model deployment of a chat model (e.g. `gpt-35-turbo-16k`, `gpt-4`)
-- To use Azure OpenAI on your data: an existing Azure Cognitive Search resource and index.
+- To use Azure OpenAI on your data: one of the following data sources:
+  - Azure AI Search Index
+  - Azure CosmosDB Mongo vCore vector index
+  - Elasticsearch index (preview)
+  - Pinecone index (preview)
+  - AzureML index (preview)

 ## Deploy the app